armincosta/Dpdl-Engine/README.md

 Dpdl provides and extensible API, a custom database implementation and an integrated scripting language to handle control- and data-flows in low memory devices.

 The Dpdl-Engine is highly portable and provides also a small virtual machine (< 180 KB) to run the component on  basically almost every platform.
+The engine has been implemented back in year 2003 where low memory mobile devices and applications were spreading.
+It has been successfully used to develop applications on J2ME MIDP 2.0 CLDC devices to communicate via Bluetooth(tm) with Linux and Windows workstations.

 **Features**:
 - API interfaces